arturadib/agility/_docs.md

 ### [.prepend()](#core-prepend)

-_Adds an Agility object to the object's container, and prepends its view to object's view._
+_Adds an Agility object to the object's container, and prepends its view to containing object's view._

 **Syntax:**